- Incorporate Now

 - Consent to issue stock

-After I receive my written consent form from The Company Corporation, are there any additional steps?
+After I receive my written consent form from incorporate.com, are there any additional steps?

 Yes, after you receive your written consent form all of the appropriate parties (directors or members or managers) will need to sign the document.
 At that point you will typically file the document with your corporate records, and also make a copy if you have to provide it to someone else (such as a bank).Back to Top

-After I purchase my written consent form from The Company Corporation, can I make changes to it?
+After I purchase my written consent form from incorporate.com, can I make changes to it?

 Yes.
 This form is merely a draft that you can modify to meet you company?s needs.
 We will send you the Written Consent as a Microsoft Word document that you can edit.
 Remember, this is your internal documentation, so you should document what you feel is necessary for your company.Back to Top